marinom1/FiMan-Financial_Manager/README.md

-# Software Engineering Project
+# Finance Manager

 ## Description

-A financial management application with a modular feature system built with Python.
+A financial management application with a modular feature system built with Python and tkinter.

 ## Features